What is Sonohysterography?

 Sonohysterography does not require hospitalisation, anaesthetic or analgesia.
 Some women have some period-like pain during or shortly after the procedure and tubal patency studies can cause a bit more cramping.

 Unless you have an allergy, when you book your scan appointment, our care team will recommend that you take two Panadol or Naprogesic tablets before attending for your scan.

 What happens after the procedure?

 Our care team will recommend that you sit and rest for 10 minutes or so after the test.
 We will explain the results to you and forward the report to your referring doctor.
 Your referring doctor will then be able to determine whether or not you need further treatment.

 Some women feel a bit faint after the procedure but recover after a rest.

 Some women have a small amount of bleeding afterwards, or over the next few days.
 This is due to the balloon or the tube rubbing on the endometrial lining and causing it to shed before the normal period.
 This is nothing to be concerned about.

 There is a risk of introducing infection, though this is extremely rare.
 If there is a chance that you already have a pelvic infection the procedure should be avoided because of the risk of it being exacerbated.

 If you have an artificial heart valve or any other reason to need prophylactic antibiotics, it is best to take the antibiotics before the procedure or as soon as possible afterwards.

-Please talk to the doctor about your history before the procedure so that we can best look after you.
+If you have any concerns, please talk to the Ultrasound Care doctor about your history before the procedure so that we can better look after you.